ENux-Distro/ENux/README.md

    - Thank you everyone for the Rising Star award on Sourceforge.
 In honour to that, I'd like to introduce ENux Netinst.
 ENux Netinst is a lightweight non-GUI ISO with TUI installation support over the network with smaller ISO size and a more direct installation procces.

+### ENux 5.3.3
+   - With the community and myself's complain that the ENux installer doesn't do proper logging, and just exists if something bad happens, we've polished the ENux Installer (CLI and TUI).
+Now when something that does exit 1+ happens, the installer tells you what happens, and expects user input to exit.
+   - We've also made the ENux Welcomer TUI instead of CLI, for better looking asthetics, and overall user experience.
+   - ENux now uses the GPL-v3 license instead of no license.

 ## Historic Versions of ENux

 ### ENux Pre-Prototype 1.0